necauqua/nxml-rs/readme.md

 ### Cargo features
 - `indexmap` - Use `IndexMap` from the `indexmap` crate instead of `HashMap` for attributes.
-This is useful if you want to preserve the order of attributes in the output.
-Enabled by default, you can disable it to shake off that one dependency if you don't care about attrubute order.
+This is needed to preserve the order of attributes in the parsed elements.
+  Enabled by default.
+- `compact_str` - Use `CompactString` from the `compact_str` crate instead of a
+  regular Rust `String`s in the owned element.
+The short string optimization makes total sense here as *most* element and attribute names and values will fit into the inlined buffer, drastically reducing the number of small allocations and indirections.
+  Enabled by default.